 Nature Studies: Union Bay Natural Area

 Access Point: Mary Gates Memorial Dr • Approximate Length: 3 miles of trails

 With the University of Washington and its towering stadium on one side, the Union Bay Natural Area manages to hide in plain sight, yet it holds 74 acres of marshy lakefront habitat on the shores of Lake Washington.
-Unlike the manicured Arboretum, the refuge has a natural feel with drooping branches over its trails and cluster cattails in the wetlands.
+Unlike the university’s manicured Washington Park Arboretum, the refuge has a natural feel with drooping branches over its trails and cluster cattails in the wetlands.
 The Yesler Swamp is prettier than it sounds (other less-than-lyrical names for this area: the Montlake Fill and University Slough).
 There was once a sawmill here, but now it’s a boardwalk overlooking lily pads, with more wildlife than city life; more than 200 different birds have been recorded in this tiny urban oasis.